 A Word About Training

 For Windows Office or other office programs, bookkeepers or other office-based trainers are best to turn to for instruction.
 However, there is lots of online training you can get, some free or pretty low cost.

 First you can try YouTube but is an uneven field, although there are some fantastic trainers and mostly free.

-Another place to get the whole gamut of training (from Office programs to video to photography to marketing to marketing plans to...) is Lynda.com.
-Their lowest plan, which works right for many people, is $25/month and you can quit at any time.
+Another place to get the whole gamut of training (from Office programs to video to photography to marketing to marketing plans to…) is Lynda.com.
+Free through many libraries.